 6-8 Short-Sleeved Shirts — Aim for shirts that are comfortable to wear daily, that you like how they look in photos (they’ll more or less be your uniform in Colombia), and that aren’t too pricey.

-1 Long Sleeved Shirt — This can either be casual (for hiking trips) or slightly more formal button down (useful for visiting clubs in cities like Medellin) depending on your travel style.
+1 Long Sleeved Shirt — This can either be casual (for hiking trips) or a slightly more formal button-down (useful for visiting clubs in cities like Medellin) depending on your travel style.

 1 Light Jacket — This will be especially useful in the coffee triangle and in cooler cities like Medellin and Bogota, and should definitely be counted among the travel essentials for men in Colombia.

 1 Fleece Pullover — Jeremy has had this one for years and loves it.